Lemuel

 Sovereign ownership

 Your NEAR account holds and controls the Passport.
 Signing keys stay with you—not in a central identity database.
-Persistent identity outlives any single key: rotate keys or transfer custody on your schedule while the Passport entity continues.
+Persistent identity outlives any single key: rotate via rodit_transfer to a new wallet or transfer custody on your schedule while the Passport entity continues.
 You mint your identity; you do not register with IdentyClaw to exist.

 Channel-agnostic HOLA